 About

-I was based at the University of Canberra for 3 years, as director of Poetry on the Move, and am now an Adjunct Associate Professor there.
+For many years, I was Director of NAWE (The National Association of Writers in Education).
+I was then based at the University of Canberra for 3 years, as director of Poetry on the Move, and am now an Adjunct Associate Professor there.
 I have my Canberra colleagues to thank for the recent flourishing of my writing, and many of the creative projects that continue to emerge.
-With a virtual foot still in Australia, I am also the current poetry editor of Westerly magazine.

 I have always been interested in poetry presenting itself in unexpected ways, and there are glimpses on the various pages here of exhibitions and commissions that have enabled me to pursue that vision.
 Music and film are often in the mix.
 I benefited from an extensive musical education as a choral scholar at Winchester Cathedral, and music remains of vital importance to my professional and recreational life.